The Forgotten Storm: Providing Texans Disaster Relief From Tropical Depression Imelda

 Impacted By Tropical Depression Imelda?

 If you have been impacted by Tropical Depression Imelda and need disaster recovery assistance, contact our Texas offices by phone (832-680-1755) or email ([email protected]).
 While our team is currently working remotely due to the COVID19 pandemic, we continue to provide our full range of services, and our DCMs are standing by to assist survivors.
-We would be more than happy to assist you through our Disaster Case Management or referral services.
+We would be more than happy to assist you through our Disaster Relief and Recovery or referral services.

 Endeavors is a longstanding national non-profit that provides an array of programs and services in support of children, families, Veterans, natural disaster victims, and those struggling with mental illness and other disabilities.
 Endeavors serves vulnerable people in crisis through innovative personalized services and Emergency Services/Disaster Response.
-For more information on our Disaster Case Management services, please visit www.endeavors.org.
+For more information on our Disaster Relief and Recovery services, please visit www.endeavors.org.